-Patrilocal A custom in which a wife goes to live with her husband's family or information exchange and decision making, each of which in turn Information has two component activities. exchange dissemination conventionally comprises and consultation.
+Patrilocal A custom in which a wife goes to live with her husband's family or information exchange and decision making, each of which in turn two component activities.
+Information exchange conventionally comprises dissemination and consultation.
 Decision-making comprises collaboration and direct extension of choice to affected individuals, households, or communities.

 Polygamy The custom of having more than one wife at the same time.
 Participation Participation is conventionally divided into two dimensions:

-Poor Those who are under the nationally defined poverty line
+Poor Those who are under the nationally defined poverty line Project Area

-Project Area The area specified by the funding and/or implementing agency according to the Official Gazette Notification and includes the areas within the administrative limits of the Federal or a Provincial term is derived from the Arabic word for "spring".
+The area specified by the funding and/or implementing agency according to the Official Gazette Notification and includes the areas within the administrative limits of the Federal or a Provincial term is derived from the Arabic word for "spring".

-Government
+Government.